 Below are three pictures of the shuttle.
 For comparison, the picture on the extreme left was taken by a nearby released sat.
 The two pictures on the right are of Atlantis and were taken by the Museum of Science team at Boston on Sept 24, 1996 when the sun was still above the horizon.
 The picture in the middle is a raw picture and the one of the right is enhanced.

 The following images were made of the tethered TiPS satellite (23937/96029F) on June 26, 1996.
 The image on the right is a composite of 21 frames at 10 second intervals.
 The non-conducting tether is 4km long and approximately 2 mm wide.
-Further information on the satellite, including pictures, can be found at the National Reconnaissance Office.

 The above images of Atlantis, Mir and TiPS are courtesy of the Museum of Science, Boston.